apteryxxyz/cs106-a2-docs/admin/MEMBERS.md

 ## Edit or delete an existing member

-When on the Admin menu, click on the "member Search" button, upon clicking, you will be taken to the Member Search window.
+When on the Admin menu, click on the "member Search" button, upon clicking, you will be taken to the member search window.

 ![Member search full screen window](./assets/member_search.png)

-Once here, press on the member you are wanting to modify, a Manage Member dialog box will appear.
+Once here, press on the member you are wanting to modify, a manage member dialog box will appear.

 ![Manage member dialog box](./assets/manage_member.png)